CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Character-Recognition/README.md

  3. **Calculate Loss**: compute the total training loss of current batch.
  4. **Update weights**: update the gradient using naive gradient descent.

  All calculations are implemented in parallel using custom CUDA kernels and cuCLABS library.
+Since the training process is very fast, the weights are not saved to any file.
+To test the implementation we can re-train the network within seconds.

  **Extra Credit:** Instead of doing 1d vector for input to output, matrix multiplication of the weights is used between each layer of the overall network as well as in back propagation.